trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-05-30 17:11:19 MDT.
+The information below was last updated at 2021-05-31 09:28:25 MDT.

-COVID vaccination update for May 30, 2021:
+COVID vaccination update for May 31, 2021:

--   Total shots given: 23,472,216
+-   Total shots given: 23,654,026
--   Shots per 100 people: 61.8
+-   Shots per 100 people: 62.2
--   Shots reported today: 315,187
+-   Shots reported today \*: 181,810
--   Inventory: 7.3 days (at avg pace)
+-   Inventory: 7.2 days (at avg pace)
--   Adults w/ 1+ Shots: 68.6%
+-   Adults w/ 1+ Shots: 68.9%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-In total, Canada is now up to 23.5 million shots given – which is 90.3% of the total 26.0 million doses available.
+In total, Canada is now up to 23.7 million shots given – which is 91.0% of the total 26.0 million doses available.
 Over the past 7 days, 2,067,030 doses have been delivered to provinces.